“Everybody needs somebody” – so goes the song by the Blues Brothers.

 I personally know of some foreign teachers who have tried to date their students.
 Although this is sorely tempting, don’t under any circumstances date a student.

 A teacher is held in a position of trust and shouldn’t betray that trust.
-The last teacher I know of who tried to date one of his students got fired!
+And you don’t want to get fired!

-Hopefully, after reading this blog you’ll be better prepared to navigate the potential minefield of dating and romance in China.
+Hopefully, after reading this article you’ll be better prepared to navigate dating and romance in China.

 I hope you find the woman of your dreams soon!

-Do you have any questions or comments?
-Please share below.
-If you’d like to keep reading, I’ve also written an article about massage and prostitution in China.
+I hope you liked my article on dating in China.
+If you have any questions or comments, just let me know below.
+I’ve also written an article about massage and prostitution in China which you may enjoy.